outpaddling/LPJS/README.md

     Hostname     State    Cores Used Physmem    Used OS      Arch coral        Up           4    0    7962       0 FreeBSD amd64
     herring      Up           4    0    1000       0 FreeBSD arm64
-    imacg5       Up           1    0    2010       0 FreeBSD powerpc
+    beluga       Up           1    0    2010       0 FreeBSD powerpc
     netbsd9      Up           2    0    1023       0 NetBSD  amd64
     debian11     Up           1    0     976       0 Linux   x86_64
     abalone      Up           4    0    8192       0 Darwin  x86_64
     dragonfly    Up           1    0     993       0 DragonFly x86_64
     ```

-    Windows machines can be utilized with some sort of POSIX compatibility
+    MS Windows machines can be utilized with some sort of POSIX compatibility
     layer, such as Cygwin, MSYS2, or WSL.
 These systems have limitations and
     performance issues, however, so a virtual machine running a lightweight BSD
     or Linux system under Windows may be preferable.
 There are multiple free